CloudSignal Docs

 if (user && mqttClient) {

-// Reconnect with new credentials
+// Reconnect with the new token

 });